AaronM1812/Simon-Says-STUMP/README.md

 ## How the Game Works

-•⁠  ⁠The game operates as a *finite-state machine* implemented directly in STUMP assembly.
+- The game operates as a **finite-state machine** implemented directly in STUMP assembly.
-•⁠  ⁠Visual feedback is provided via the LED matrix and LCD.
+- Visual feedback is provided via the LED matrix and LCD.
-•⁠  ⁠User input is captured from the keypad with explicit *debouncing*.
+- User input is captured from the keypad with explicit **debouncing**.
-•⁠  ⁠Audio and haptic feedback reinforce correct and incorrect interactions.
+- Audio and haptic feedback reinforce correct and incorrect interactions.
-•⁠  ⁠Game difficulty scales by increasing the sequence length each round.
+- Game difficulty scales by increasing the sequence length each round.

 ---